 About upgraded reminders on Mac

-The Reminders app in macOS 10.15 makes it easier to create reminders with several new features, including Smart Lists, improved Siri capabilities, a new toolbar and more.
+The Reminders app in macOS 10.15 or later makes it easier to create reminders with several new features, including Smart Lists, improved Siri capabilities, a new toolbar and more.
 To use these features, you need to upgrade the reminders in your iCloud account.

 Note: Upgraded reminders are not backwards compatible with the Reminders app in earlier versions of iOS and macOS.

 Before you begin, make sure your Mac is connected to the internet.
 The first time you open Reminders, a Welcome to Reminders screen leads you through the upgrade process.
 If you choose to upgrade later, click Upgrade (next to your iCloud account in the Reminders app) when you’re ready to upgrade.